 MCP Usage Guide¶

 CodeClone MCP is a read-only, baseline-aware analysis server for AI agents and MCP-capable clients.
-It exposes the existing deterministic pipeline without mutating source files, baselines, cache, or on-disk report artifacts.
-Only session-local review/run state is mutable in memory.
-It is not only bounded in payload shape — it actively guides agents toward low-cost, high-signal workflows.
+It exposes the deterministic pipeline without mutating source files, baselines, cache, or report artifacts.
+Session-local review/run state is mutable in memory only.

 Install¶

-uv tool install "codeclone[mcp]" # install as a standalone tool
+uv tool install --pre "codeclone[mcp]" # install as a standalone tool

 Start the server¶